yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 ## 2. Objectives
 The goal of this project is to build a local Rust-based LLM inference service that supports multiple open-source LLMs, handle requests through a RESTful API for easy integration, and deliver responses to frontend interface via real-time token streaming.

-The backend focuses on performance and safety, while the frontend demonstrates a modern Rust-based full-stack approach.
+The project consists of a backend and a frontend, where the backend focuses on performance and safety, while the frontend demonstrates a modern Rust-based full-stack approach.

 <a id="sec-3-core-features"></a>
 ## 3. Core Features
-Our project implement the following core features:
+Our project contains the following core features:
 ### (1) Core Inference Backend
 We use a Rust framework Candle to run open-source models, including Phi-2, Mistral-7B-Instruct, and LLaMA-3-8B-Instruct (GGUF).
 The backend supports:
 - Model loading, unloading, and execution;
 - Token-by-token response generation;
 - Memory/VRAM management to avoid system overload.
 ### (2) Multi-model support and runtime switching:
-Model options are listed in a config file, loaded into a lookup table (map) on startup, and one of the models is marked as the “active” model.
-Users can switch the active model at runtime through the API, without restarting the whole service.
+Model options are listed in a config file, loaded into a lookup table (map) on startup, and the user can specify an “active” model (the model used for inference).
+Users can switch the active model at runtime through the API without restarting the whole service.

 ### (3) REST API for Inference Access
 The backend exposes a set of REST endpoints using Axum so the frontend (or any client) can control the service easily.
 The following are all the APIs we have:

-`/health` checks if the server is running
+- `/health` checks if the server is running

-`/models` returns the available model list
+- `/models` returns the available model list

-`/load_model`, `/set_model`, `/unload_model` handle model loading, unloading and switching
+- `/load_model`, `/set_model`, `/unload_model` handle model loading, unloading and switching

-`/infer` runs normal (non-streaming) generation
+- `/infer` runs normal (non-streaming) generation

-`/infer_stream` runs streaming generation
+- `/infer_stream` runs streaming generation

 ### (4) Real-time token streaming
-To achieve a chat-like experience, our backend streams tokens instead of waiting for the full response.
+To achieve a chat-like experience and reduce response latency, our backend streams tokens instead of waiting for the full response.
 It uses Server-Sent Events (SSE) to keep a persistent connection to the client, and a Tokio mpsc channel to pass tokens from the inference loop to the HTTP streaming response.

 ### (5) Web chat UI
-We build a rust-based frontend which is built with Leptos and compiled to WebAssembly, so the whole project stays Rust-based end-to-end.
-The frontend includes a model selector, some parameter controllers, and a chat window that displays streaming responses in real time.
+We build a rust-based frontend with Leptos and compiled to WebAssembly, so the whole project stays Rust-based end-to-end.
+The frontend includes a model selector, multiple parameter controllers, and a chat window that displays streaming responses in real time.

 <a id="sec-4-additional-features"></a>
 ## 4. Additional Features